 A retrospective review of patients underwent TDR for low back pain from degenerative disc disease (DDD) resistant to conservative treatment was performed.
 Demographic features, surgical data, clinical and radiographic outcomes, complications and spinopelvic parameters were evaluated.

 Thirty patients (32 TDR) were included with a mean FU of 164 ± 36.5 months.
-The clinical outcomes measured by visual analogue scale and Oswestry Disability Index showed a significant improvement between preoperative and 1-year FU (p 0.05).
+The clinical outcomes measured by visual analogue scale and Oswestry Disability Index showed a significant improvement between preoperative and 1-year FU (p < 0.01).
+No significant temporal variance has been identified between 1-year and long-term follow-up (p > 0.05).
 The surgical revision rate was 10%.
 The overall rate of complications was 20%.
 At final follow-up, the mobility of the prosthesis was preserved in 68.75% of the cases, and 73.3% of the patients were globally well aligned.

 These slides can be retrieved under Electronic Supplementary Material.